-During 2019, NJMC mined a total of 10,800 tonnes of ore at an average grade of 5.79 gpt gold.
-This production came from the 857, 848, 845 and 836 stopes.
+During 2020, NJMC mined a total of 12,190 tonnes of ore at an average grade of 5.98 gpt gold.
+This production came from the 888, 842, and 836 stopes.
 Underhand drift and fill is the mining method and cemented rock fill (CRF) utilizing waste rock mixed with cement slurry is used for backfill.
 A total of 1,828 cubic meters of backfill were placed during the year and 75 meters of development were completed as well.
-A new 20-tonne haultruck was added to the underground mining fleet and a nearly 50% increase in the daily backfill placement rate was observed.
-The Company plans to add a mining crew to extend the main ramp to depth to develop the next stope sublevel in 2020 while concurrently mining the existing stopes.
+The company added a second 2-cubic meter LHD and a second drill jumbo in the third quarter.
+A second mining crew was added in the third quarter to complement the added equipment and increase the mining rate in the stopes and begin the downward development of the Main Access Ramp (MAR) to lower ore reserves.
+A wireless communication system was also installed at the mine which will resulted in increased operational efficiency and safety.